History of Korea: Japanese rule (1910–1945)

 In 1910, the Empire of Japan effectively annexed Korea through the Japan–Korea Annexation Treaty.
 Along with all other previously signed treaties between Korea and Japan, the annexation treaty was confirmed to be null and void in 1965.
 While Japan asserted that the treaty was concluded legally, Korea disputed the legality of the treaty, because the treaty was not signed by the Emperor of Korea as required and it violated the international convention on external pressures regarding treaties.
 Many Koreans formed the Righteous army to fight against Japanese rule.

 Korea was controlled by Japan under a Governor-General of Chōsen from 1910 until Japan's unconditional surrender to the Allied Forces on 15 August 1945.
 De jure sovereignty was deemed to have passed from the Joseon dynasty to the Provisional Government of the Republic of Korea.

 After the annexation, Japan set out to suppress many traditional Korean customs, including eventually even the Korean language itself.
 Economic policies were implemented primarily for Japanese benefit.
-European-styled transport and communication networks were constructed across the nation in order to extract resources and exploit labor.
-However, much of the built infrastructure was later destroyed during the devastating Korean War.
+European-style transport and communication networks were constructed across the nation in order to extract resources and exploit labor.
 The banking system was consolidated and the Korean currency abolished.

-The Japanese removed the Joseon hierarchy and gave the census register to the baekjeong and nobi who were not allowed to have the census register during Joseon period, The Gyeongbok Palace was mostly destroyed, and replaced with the office building of the Governor-General.
+The Japanese removed the Joseon hierarchy and gave the census register to the baekjeong and nobi who were not allowed to have the census register during Joseon period, The palace Gyeongbokgung was mostly destroyed, and replaced with the Government-General of Chōsen Building.

-After Emperor Gojong died in January 1919, with rumors of poisoning, independence rallies against the Japanese colonizers took place nationwide on 1 March 1919 (the March 1st Movement).
+After Emperor Gojong died in January 1919, with rumors of poisoning, independence rallies against the Japanese colonizers took place nationwide on 1 March 1919 (the March First Movement).
 This movement was suppressed by force and about 7,000 persons were killed by Japanese soldiers and police.
-An estimated 2 million people took part in peaceful, pro-liberation rallies, although Japanese records claim participation of less than half million.
+An estimated two million people took part in peaceful, pro-liberation rallies, although Japanese records claim participation of less than half a million.
 This movement was partly inspired by United States President Woodrow Wilson's speech of 1919, declaring support for right of self-determination and an end to colonial rule after World War I.